fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 ## Extra: IOT Agenda:
 As the APM dashboard provides such a broad view it is a very appropriate starting point for pinpointing for determining where adding datasources will have the most value.
 Thereby setting the priorities for an IOT agenda based on a balanced view upon opeartional and asset management priorities

-IoT is a gamechanger especially for older assets: whereas intergrating and acting such a wide breadth of data and cross-discipline was deemed to be only for copmpanies with newer facilities now teh upgrading of sensors and such has become a relatively small investmetn
+IoT is a gamechanger especially for older assets: whereas intergrating and acting such a wide breadth of data and cross-discipline was deemed to be only realistic for companies with newer facilities now the upgrading of sensors and such has become a relatively small investment

 ## What makes it hard ?
-- imperfection of information (at start) base data such as asset registries
+- imperfection (at start) of base data such as asset registries
-- choosing the right level of detail
+- Choosing the right level of detail
-- making it work as a managemetn tool or making it work at shop floor level
+- Making it work as a management tool AND making it work at shop floor level
-- Must delvier a plan/agenda / schedule
+- Must produce a plan/agenda /schedule for people to act upon
-- right breadth of scope and level of detail

 It thus requires a mix of

 1. top down standard
-2. bottom up Analysics & Learning exercises
+2. bottom up analytics & learning exercises
 3. Networked development

 ## Critical success factors